Monocrystalline or Polycrystalline Solar Panels: Which Is Better?

 - Since they are made of the highest-quality silicon, they offer the highest possible efficiency rating.

-- Due to their high efficiency, fewer panels have to be used, so they don’t need as much space as other types of solar panels.
+- Due to their high efficiency, fewer panels must be used, so they don’t need as much space as other solar panels.

 - They have a long life expectancy, as they can last for 25 years or more!